 - AMBASSADOR FOR PEACE, by Universal Peace Federation & Interreligious and International Federation for World Peace, 2012

-- INTERNATIONAL AMBASSADOR FOR MULTICULTURALISM, honoured by Indian Australian Dancing Star, 2012
+- INTERNATIONAL AMBASSADOR FOR MULTICULTURALISM, honored by Indian Australian Dancing Star, 2012

-- CULTURAL AMBASSADOR FOR WOMEN GLOBALLY, honoured by Global Women’s Network, Sydney, 2012
+- CULTURAL AMBASSADOR FOR WOMEN GLOBALLY, honored by Global Women’s Network, Sydney, 2012

 - APPRECIATION AWARD, from NamCanada (Mississauga), Pakistan Independence Day, 2012

-- CULTURAL AMBASSADOR BETWEEN INDIA & DENMARK, honoured by Indian Ambassador of Denmark, Mr. Ashok Kumar Attri, 2011
+- CULTURAL AMBASSADOR BETWEEN INDIA & DENMARK, honored by Indian Ambassador of Denmark, Mr. Ashok Kumar Attri, 2011

 - PRIDE OF THE INDIANS AWARD, from Indian Cultural Society Denmark, 2010

 - DANISH WORLD MUSIC AWARD, for World Track Of The Year with “Maahiya”, 2009